jouni-kantola/templated-assets-webpack-plugin/README.md

 // * default for inlined assets is `##SOURCE`
 replace: "***IMPORTANT-STUFF***"

+// pass custom arguments, accessible in custom source processor
+args: []

-// configure how to enhance the asset with `output` (or combine with own source processor)
+// configure how to enhance the asset with `output`
 output: {
     // url asset is default if other not configured.
 Takes the file name and combines with webpack's config `publicPath`
     url: true,